eshapard/nbackHRPG/README.md

 This next bit is the tricky part.
 You'll need to edit whatever script you use to launch Brain Workshop so that it runs 'python nbackHRPG.py' after running Brain Workshop.

-In Linux, this can easily be done with the following launch file:
+In Linux, this can easily be done with the following bash launch file:

-#!/bin/bash
 export DISPLAY=:0.0
 cd $(dirname $0)
 python brainworkshop.pyw